 The services are versioned and the service version can bee seen in the URL.
 No visible version means it’s V1.
 Example:

 The services are versioned independently of each other.
-It’s unproblematic for example to use Prebooking V1 together with Booking V2.
+It’s unproblematic for example to use Locations V1 together with Prebooking V2.

 Service versions that aren’t published on the production environment but only on the integration environment are subject to change.
 As soon as a version is available on the production environment there won’t be any breaking changes.
 However, it’s possible that optional request or response parameters will be added.